 - Take-home resources to help manage anxiety in between weekly meetings

-- A seven-week YMCA gym membership to encourage youth to manage their anxiety through physical activity
+- A seven-week YMCA gym membership to encourage young adults to manage their anxiety through physical activity

 If anxiety is impacting your life and preventing you from doing what you want or need to do, this group can help support you.
-Join us to learn mindfulness techniques, get helpful tools and resources, and meet other like-minded youth.
+Join us to learn mindfulness techniques, get helpful tools and resources, and meet other like-minded young adults.

 Attending an information session is mandatory prior to participating in the program.
 Register for an upcoming information session by emailing us (please include your contact information and birth date).

-The Winter 2018 Mindfulness Group will be held at the Downtown Y.
+The Spring 2018 Mindfulness Group will be held at the Downtown Y.

 If you are in crisis and need immediate support, please contact the Vancouver Island Crisis Line at : 1-888-494-3888, go to the hospital, or call 911.